-We had decided to walk along the seafront to the pretty quintessential seaside town of Whitstable.
+We had decided to walk along the seafront to the pretty quintessential seaside town of Bexhill.
 It was a warm sunny day and we were excited about what lay ahead.

-Rich just stood looking at me and would not answer me; rightly so because no matter what he said he could not undo what he had done; and I did not know if I could stay.
+Danny just stood looking at me and would not answer me; rightly so because no matter what he said he could not undo what he had done; and I did not know if I could stay.
 That was the thing: I did not know if I could stay because it was all back and I knew that no matter what it was never going to go away.
 I didn’t know if I wanted to live my life like that.
-So I just walked away from Rich down towards the beach.
-He, of course, came running after me.
+So I just walked away from Danny down towards the beach; and he, of course, came running after me.

-I was sobbing now uncontrollably.
-I can remember desperately wanting Rich to walk away and leave me.
+I was sobbing uncontrollably.
+I can remember desperately wanting Danny to walk away and leave me.
 I was not afraid of the long walk home in the dark because I knew at that moment in time God help anyone who tried to attack me.

-When we eventually got home (Rich only a few minutes before me) we both said nothing and just went to bed.
+When we eventually got home (Danny only a few minutes before me) we both said nothing and just went to bed.